What is Usage-Based Billing?

 As Netflix grows and continues to build its customer base, the value each user is receiving from the Netflix subscription service will vary.
-Think of your usage vs. your neighbor Ben.
+Think of your usage vs your neighbor.
 You are super active and only plan to watch Netflix on Monday Movie night.
 You plan to watch a single movie that night and not again until the week after.
 At the standard price of $15.49/per month, you believe you are paying quite a lot for your time spent watching.
 Compare this to your neighbor, who chooses to stream old movies and TV shows every single day.
 As you can see, you and your neighbor are paying the same amount for Netflix but seem to be using the service for very different amounts of time and watching completely different content.
 These deviations in usage bring us to the discussion around a new model called usage-based billing.

-Remember how you and Ben watch Netflix differently?
-Under a new usage based model imposed by Netflix, a user will pay a set price for all minutes consumed up to a certain amount, and pay a lesser amount for another amount of minutes, and so on.
-For example, if a user watches any number of minutes less than 120, they pay 5 cents per minute.
+Remember how you and your neighbor watch Netflix differently?
+Under a new usage-based billing model imposed by Netflix, a user will pay a set price for all minutes consumed up to a certain amount, and pay a lesser amount for another amount of minutes, and so on.
+For example, if users watch any number of minutes less than 120, they pay 5 cents per minute.
 If they watch over 240 minutes, they pay 5 cents for the first 120 minutes, 3 cents for the next 120 minutes and then 1 cent going forward.
-See table below for reference.

 As you can see, users who frequently watch TV will pay more for their total usage than those who watch less.
 Do notice however that the initial time spent watching, the Netflix customer base is paying the same price for their initial 120 minutes and only when they enter the next tier does pricing begin to drop.
 This pricing strategy allows Netflix to get maximum value from users early on while discounting further usage.